-A dozen times I climbed out of the Bug to prod out an uncertain area with my boots and pikestaff.
-Whenever I did, Mclvers piled out behind me, running ahead like a schoolboy at the fair, then climbing back again red-faced and panting, while we moved the machines ahead another mile or two.
+A dozen times I climbed out of the Bug to prod out an un-certain area with my boots and pikestaff.

+Whenever I did, McIvers piled out behind me, running ahead like a schoolboy at the fair, then climbing back again red-faced and panting, while we moved the machines ahead another mile or two.

-Time was pressing us now and McIvers wouldn't let me forget it.
-We had made only about three hundred twenty miles in six driving periods, so we were about a hundred miles or even more behind schedule, angrily.
+Time was pressing us now and McIvers wouldn't let me for-get it.
+We had made only about three hundred twenty miles in six driving periods, so we were about a hundred miles or even more behind schedule,

+'We're not going to make it,' McIvers would complain angrily.
 'That Sun's going to be out to aphelion by the time we hit the Center-'

-'We're not going to make it,' Mclvers would complain